-It is likely that the woman doesn't even know that she has had an anembryonic pregnancy, as it is possible for the miscarriage to be confused with the menstruation.
+It is likely that the woman doesn't even know that she has had an anembryonic pregnancy, as it is possible for the miscarriage to be confused with menstruation.

-The fact that an anembryonic pregnancy has occurred once does not mean that you are at risk of going through a second one in the future, neither that you are going to have fertility issues.
+The fact that an anembryonic pregnancy has occurred once does not mean that you are at risk of going through a second one in the future, nor that you are going to have fertility issues.

 This type of miscarriage, provided that it progresses normally, should not lead to reproductive complications in the future.
 The patient will be able to become pregnant again without problems after receiving the appropriate treatment in the future.